Cattle Creek, Colorado

-Cattle Creek is a census-designated place (CDP) in and governed by Garfield County, Colorado, United States.
-The CDP is a part of the Glenwood Springs, CO Micropolitan Statistical Area.
-The population of the Cattle Creek CDP was 641 at the United States Census 2010.
+Cattle Creek is an unincorporated community and a census-designated place (CDP) located in southeastern Garfield County, Colorado, United States.
+The CDP is a part of the Rifle, CO Micropolitan Statistical Area.
+The population of the Cattle Creek CDP was 662 at the United States Census 2020.
 The Glenwood Springs post office (Zip Code 81601) serves the area.

 Geography

 The CDP is located in southeastern Garfield County along Colorado State Highway 82 in the valley of the Roaring Fork River.
 Cattle Creek, a tributary of the Roaring Fork, forms the southern edge of the CDP.
 Highway 82 leads north 7 mi to Glenwood Springs, the county seat, and south 6 mi to Carbondale.

 The Cattle Creek CDP has an area of 3.355 km2, all land.

+The community takes its name from Cattle Creek, a stream that flows through it.